 Telecom services in Lesotho are managed by a privatised national operator, Econet Telecom Lesotho (ETL).
 There is effective competition in the mobile sector between South Africa-based Vodacom and ETL, though mobile market penetration remains below the regional average.

 Vodacom was the first operator to introduce mobile broadband services in the country, based on HSPA technology.
-In parallel, the company has rolled out a WiMAX wireless broadband network.
+In parallel, the company has rolled out a WiMAX network.
 Several other internet service providers have rolled out their own wireless infrastructure.
 In late 2014 Vodacom also launched commercial services based on LTE technology.

 Telecom Lesotho, Econet Ezi-Cel, Vodacom Lesotho, Eskom, Comnet.